Zamiell/stardew-valley/Min-Max_Guide.md

 * Be on the lookout for bubbles.
 If you see them, is generally better to try to cast in them, even if you will not be doing maximum casts.
 (The increased catch-rate is more important than the slight increase in type of fish & quality of fish.)
 * In summer, the most profitable spot to fish is at the ocean, regardless of the weather.

+### Hammers

+* Hammers are much better damage than swords and daggers.
+This means the Infinity Hammer is the best weapon in the game.
+* Since hammers have a long cooldown, you might also want to compliment them with a sword, but this means using two inventory slots for weapons.
+* To maximize the damage that a hammer pound does, perform the following steps:
+  * Enter the menu.
+  * Hold left click
+  * Press "e" to exit the menu.
+  * Right click and hit "c" simultaneously while still holding left click.
+* This is referred to as the "club spam" strategy.

 ### General Mines Strategy

 * Starting on Spring 11, the goal is to go as deep in the mines as possible.
 As soon as you discover the staircase on a floor, immediately enter it.
 Do **not** go out of your way to explore the rest of the floor, do **not** kill any additional enemies, do **not** stop to mine any visible ore nodes, do **not** stop to mine any visible gem nodes, etc. (You will be able to easily farm ore later on.)